bids-standard/bids-specification/src/modality-specific-files/genetic-descriptor.md

 To ensure dataset description consistency, we recommend following [Multi-omics approaches to disease](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1215-1) by Hasin et al. 2017 to determine the `GeneticLevel:`

--   `Genetic`: data report on a single genetic location (typically directly in the `participants.tsv` file)
+-   `Genetic`: data report on a single genetic location (typically directly in the `subjects.tsv` file)
--   `Genomic`:  data link to participants' genome (multiple genetic locations)
+-   `Genomic`:  data link to subjects' genome (multiple genetic locations)
--   `Epigenomic`: data link to participants' characterization of reversible modifications of DNA
+-   `Epigenomic`: data link to subjects' characterization of reversible modifications of DNA
--   `Transcriptomic`: data link to participants RNA levels
+-   `Transcriptomic`: data link to subjects RNA levels
--   `Metabolomic`: data link to participants' products of cellular metabolic functions
+-   `Metabolomic`: data link to subjects' products of cellular metabolic functions
--   `Proteomic`: data link to participants peptides and proteins quantification
+-   `Proteomic`: data link to subjects peptides and proteins quantification

 `genetic_info.json` example: